LEQO-Framework/leqo-backend/docs/usage/annotations.rst

 Entangled & Dirty Ancillae
 --------------------------
-If qubits are used within a snippet and are not annotated with either ``@leqo.output`` or ``@leqo.reusable``, they are treated by that snippet as entangled ancillae.
+If qubits are used within a snippet and are not annotated with either ``@leqo.output`` or ``@leqo.reusable``, they are classified as entangled ancillae.
-Subsequent snippets interpret these qubits as dirty ancillae.
+When those same qubits are explicitly used **as input qubits** in later snippets, they are regarded as dirty ancillae.
-Dirty ancillae may exist in an arbitrary quantum state, potentially entangled with other qubits, and must be explicitly annotated with ``@leqo.dirty`` to signify their intentional reuse in a snippet.
+Dirty ancillae may exist in an arbitrary quantum state, potentially entangled with other qubits, and must be explicitly annotated with ``@leqo.dirty`` to signify their intentional reuse as inputs in a snippet.

 To use dirty ancillae within a snippet, the programmer must explicitly opt in by annotating the qubit declaration with ``@leqo.dirty``.